 The implementation of the PYP at the College observes the philosophy and values as expressed in the Mission Statements of both Athens College and the IB, while remaining respectful of the National Curriculum.

-The Elementary Schools have completed the application and pilot phases of the PYP and are in the process of applying for authorization.
+The Elementary Schools were officially authorized as IB World Schools for the PYP in May 2022.
 At the same time, all our educators regularly undergo training both in Greece and abroad so as to ensure optimal implementation of the programme.